 GLOBAL MARKETS-Dollar, shares fall as U.S. government shutdown looms

-* Bond prices gain in safe-haven bid
+* Dollar falls as bond prices gain in safe-haven bid

 By Herbert Lash